kimai/kimai/var/docs/docker.md

     docker run -v /tmp:/tmp kimai/kimai2 cp /opt/kimai/var/data/kimai.sqlite /tmp
     cp /tmp/kimai.sqlite var/data/

 This will mount a directory in the container and copy the initialised database to it.
-Then copy it into your project tree to provided a working sqlite database.
+Then copy it into your project tree to provide a working sqlite database.

 ### Install using composer